-Washington NASA Space Grant Community College Transfer Scholarships are awarded to promising community college students planning to transfer to the University of Washington to continue their studies in science, technology, engineering or mathematics.
+Washington NASA Space Grant Community College Transfer Studentships are awarded to promising community college students planning to transfer to the University of Washington to continue their studies in science, technology, engineering or mathematics.

-These competitive scholarships are based on academic achievement, personal essays, recommendations and future academic promise.
+These competitive studentships are based on academic achievement, personal essays, and future academic promise.

 To be eligible, scholarship applicants must:

 - Be a resident of Washington state

 - Be a U.S. citizen

 - Have applied to transfer to UW in fall quarter 2024 or transferred into UW either winter or spring quarter 2024

 - Be pursuing an undergraduate degree in science, technology, engineering, or mathematics (STEM)